Cytel-Inc/CyneRgy/pkgdown/index.md

 - An **RStudio project file** for setup.
 - A **Description file** detailing the example.
-- An **RCode folder** which contains the example R scripts.
+- An **R folder** which contains the example R scripts.
-- A **FillInTheBlankRCode folder** which contains practice scripts with sections removed for hands-on learning.
+- A **FillInTheBlankR folder** which contains practice scripts with sections removed for hands-on learning.

 Templates are available in the [Templates directory](https://github.com/Cytel-Inc/CyneRgy/tree/main/inst/Templates), and exploratory, in-progress examples can be found in the [Sandbox directory](https://github.com/Cytel-Inc/CyneRgy/tree/main/Sandbox).
 Note that Sandbox examples are incomplete and untested.